 |Vibration & Force Feedback||On|

 Vibration & Force Feedback Strength is the overall strength of the force feedback.
 Raising it too much starts to overwhelm the wheel, making the wheel feel heavy and lifeless.
-This also scales the vibration effects, so if you change this too much, you will have to raise or lower the vibration effects to compensate.
+I find 75-80 works best, depending on the track.
+This also scales the vibration effects, so if you change this too much, you will have to adjust the vibration effects to compensate.

 On Track Effects is the vibrations felt based on the track surface.
-This is a strong effect, so this needs to be kept quite low.
-This can vary a little by track.
+This is quite light on most tracks, so can be raised even higher if you like more road noise.
+This can vary by track.

 Rumblestrip Effects is the vibration felt when running over a kerb.
-This is fairly light, so needs to be a little stronger than the other vibration effects.
+This is fairly light, so needs to be raised quite a bit.

 Off Track Effects is the vibration felt when you leave the track.
-This is fairly strong.
-Raising this too high will make the wheel quite violent if you go off the track.
+This is very strong, so I lower it dramatically.

 Wheel Damper gives weight to the wheel when the car is slow.
-This is most notable in slow-speed corners.
+This is mostly felt in slow-speed corners.
 Without this, the wheel goes weightless, which feels strange.
 Even a small amount of damper gives enough weight to feel more natural, without being too strong.

 Understeer Enhance drastically lightens the wheel when you start to understeer.
-I find this more distracting than anything.
-The wheel lightens so much when you start to understeer that it feels more like the wheel is broken rather than something that is happening to the car.
+I find this more distracting than anything, but it is personal preference.

-Once you get the steering angle set and the force feedback turned down, the game feels really good on these wheels.
-If you have a VR headset, you may be interested to know that F1 2019 works surprisingly well in VR using VorpX.
+With the steering angle and force feedback set correctly, the game feels very good on these wheels.
+If you have a VR headset, you may be interested to know that F1 2020 works surprisingly well in VR using VorpX.

 Let me know if you have any questions or comments.